json-schema-org/json-schema-org.github.io/work-in-progress/index.md

 * TOC
 {:toc}

-## The Next Draft (by whatever name) Is Ready for Final Pre-Publication Review!
+## The Next Draft (by whatever name) Is Approaching Publication!

-The forthcoming draft is now feature-frozen and has gone through the initial four-week pre-publication review period.

-_**UPDATE: July 28th, 2019** We continue to incorporate feedback and clarify sections of the new draft.
-We expect to finally publish the draft during August._

-The following sorts of feedback are particularly desired:

-* Clarity, readability, and accessibility to new readers
-* Contradictions, inconsistencies and other bugs
-* Anything so egregious that implementation would be infeasible or impossible

-New features or major changes to existing features will be deferred to a future draft, and work on the next draft will begin immediately after this one is published.
+The draft is feature-complete, including late additions based on our first try at a final review period several months ago.

+We will be working on a more user-friendly and extensive guide to the new draft shortly.

+### Update as of 26 Aug 2019

+***All PRs from our final review feedback have been posted.***

+_The draft will be published as soon as we have sufficient reviews from the spec team and/or implementation owners.
+As this is summer vacation season, that may still take a few weeks._

 ## What Is This Draft Called, Anyway?